ShaneCurcuru/slides/fossbackstage/PracticalTrademarkAMA-FOSSBackstage2022.md

 ---
 template: logorb
+name: otherquestions
 # Other Trademark Questions

 - JAVA - what does it mean for Java EE to be run at Eclipse?
 - How does the GPL protect the names and trademarks around software?
 - Does it matter if fans sell t-shirts with your logo?
 - Who owns JQUERY or Tux the penguin?
+- What trademark rights do FOSS licenses grant?

 ???
 Trademarks can be about more than just the software download - services, certifications, tests, benchmarks - they can all have trademark issues around them.